chav0028/FolkloreOfCuzcatlan/README.md

-# FolkroreOfCuzcatlan_Flash
+# Folklore Of Cuzcatlan

-Assigment made for GAM1520-Rapid Prototyping course at Algonquin College Game Development program, made using ActionScript3 and the Flixel Library.
+Assigment made for GAM1520-Rapid Prototyping course at Algonquin College Game Development program, made using ActionScript 3 and the Flixel Library.

 ___________________________________________________